JonJagger/cyber-dojo/readme.txt

   Not required and defaults to 4 spaces.

-Kata Directory Structure
+Katas Directory Structure
 =====================
 The rails code does NOT use a database.
-Instead I use a git-like directory structure based on the sha1 hexdigest of the kata's name.
-For example, a kata called 'Jon Jagger' (without the quotes) has a sha1 hexdigest of, wait for it, 381fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab so the root directory for the kata called 'Jon Jagger' is cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf
+Instead each kata lives in a git-like directory structure based on the first 10 characters of a uuidgen.
+For example cyberdojo/katas/82/B583C115
+Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/82/B583C115/wolf

 Git Repositories
 ================
-Each started animal avatar has its own git respository, eg cyberdojo/katas/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
+Each started animal avatar has its own git respository, eg cyberdojo/katas/82/B583C115/wolf/.git
+The starting files (as loaded from the wolf/manifests.rb file) form tag 0 (zero).
 Each run-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
 For example, the fourth time the wolf computer presses the run-tests button causes